Audrey-Hermans/blog/_pages/en/bundle.md

 Hardly anyone thinks to put it into practice: pick up a flute and just listen to what comes out of it.

 I play the **shakuhachi**, a Japanese bamboo flute once used by Zen monks in pursuit of spiritual awakening.
-Well, I’m still stuck somewhere between “snooze” and “just fell off the bed”, but one thing’s certain:
+Well, as for awakening, I’m still stuck somewhere between hitting snooze and tumbling out of bed, but one thing’s certain:
-it's a wonderful way to check the weather inside myself and predict the imminent formation of full-blown storms.
+it's a wonderful way to check the weather inside myself and know when full-blown storms are brewing — sometimes it even helps deflate them!

 Playing the shakuhachi means getting acquainted with your breath.
 Not the one you *wish* you had, but the one that’s actually there, in the moment.
 It’s like a martial art of self-kindness.
 You don't fight it, you lean into it.